0abc/0abc-a23/readme.md

 * all units are bribable (vision sharing), excluding fauna
 * fauna is no longer visible in fog
 * female citizens renamed to women; they can no longer build or repair
-* healers can no longer promote
 * cavalry can no longer gather resources
 * camelry, chariotry, and elephantry are no longer considered cavalry
 * chariotry can no longer attack ships, siege, or structures
 * siege weapons are no longer capturable
 * battering rams can no longer attack organic units
 * all factions can construct rams (town)
-* dogs, heroes, and ships require 0 population; support and infantry 1; camelry and cavalry 2; biga chariots and siege weapons 4; quadriga chariots, war elephants, and siege towers 6
+* dogs, heroes, and ships require 0 population; support and infantry 1; camelry and cavalry 2; biga chariots and siege engines 4; quadriga chariots, war elephants, and siege towers 6

 ## Population costs
 * 0: fauna, catafalques, heroes, ships